AlexxIT/SonoffLAN/README.md

 ## Sonoff Pow

-Support power, current and voltage sensors via LAN and Cloud connections.
+Support `power`, `current` and `voltage` sensors via LAN and Cloud connections.
 Also support energy (consumption) sensor only with **Cloud** connection.

+Many models of Sonoff power devices DON'T send `power`, `current` and `voltage`  by default.
+You need to ASK these devices to send this data.
+This can ONLY be done through a cloud-based request.
+The mobile app does it.
+And the integration does it (only in the `auto` and `cloud` modes).

-By default energy data loads from cloud every hour.
+By default `energy` data loads from cloud every hour.
 You can change interval via YAML and add history data to sensor attributes (max size - 30 days, disable - 0).
 For multi-channel devices use `energy_1`, `energy_2`.

 ```yaml
 sonoff: